 - Dealer margins

-- Gold prices per gram fluctuate daily based on international markets
+Prices per gram can change daily based on movements in international markets and local currency conditions.

-The Reality: Zambia Is a Production Hub, Not a Retail Market
+The Reality: Zambia Is a Production Hub, Not a Retail Bullion Market

-- Gold is mostly traded through formal supply chains
+- Much of the trade occurs through formal supply chains

 - Bulk buyers